jfrancos/crancos/README.md

 ### This is a "proof of concept", not a release

 There is still a lot to do here.
 Priorities at the moment:
-- Schemaless.
-Right now Fauna/GraphQL needs to know about a schema, as well as RxDB, and this seems unnecessary, especially since you're not directly using GraphQL to retrieve or manipulate data.
-I have two main ideas here:
-   - Adapt RxDB's [CouchDB replication plugin](https://github.com/pubkey/rxdb/blob/master/src/plugins/replication-couchdb.ts) to FQL and tell RxDB we're using any old object
-   - Instead of using RxDB, create something from scratch that has an interface similar to [useArray](https://github.com/kitze/react-hanger/blob/master/README-ARRAY.md#usearray) and implements replication similar to CouchDB
+- Storing one-off user-data in the main user document (in Fauna), accessible also via RxDB
 - Include manifest to make a full PWA out of the box
-- There are a lot of parts to this project, and maybe e.g. RxDB/Document.jsx should be its own package
+- There are a lot of parts to this project, and maybe e.g. RxDB/Collection.jsx etc. should be its own package
 - Arbitrary document ordering, perhaps with [mudderjs](https://github.com/fasiha/mudderjs)?
 - Convert to TypeScript
 - Testing
+- ~~Schemaless.
+Right now Fauna/GraphQL needs to know about a schema, as well as RxDB, and this seems unnecessary, especially since you're not directly using GraphQL to retrieve or manipulate data.~~ ✅
+- ~~Adapt RxDB's [CouchDB replication plugin](https://github.com/pubkey/rxdb/blob/master/src/plugins/replication-couchdb.ts) to FQL and tell RxDB we're using any old object~~ ✅ (using RxDB's recent primitives replication)
+- ~~Add some kind of automated Stripe setup~~ ✅

 Some other things I think about include:
 - I'm curious about [gun.js](https://github.com/amark/gun) and [automerge](https://github.com/automerge/automerge), and how they might integrate with Fauna